lkoepsel/AVR_C/README.md

 In order to use this framework, one must install the *avr-gcc* tool chain appropriate for their platform (Linux, macOS, or Windows).
 The directions to do so are [here](https://wellys.com/posts/avr_c_setup/).

 For a robust debugging approach on Linux (Linux or WSL), you may add [Bloom](https://bloom.oscillate.io/) and *avr-gdb*.
 Bloom provides a GUI display of the microcontroller's registers and memory as well as the connection required from the chip to avr-gdb. [gdb](https://www.sourceware.org/gdb/) is a simple yet extremely powerful debugging tool.
-I find it easier to use than most IDE's such as Visual Studio, MPLAB IDE etc. More guidance at [Developing in C for the ATmega328: Using gdb and Bloom to Debug](https://wellys.com/posts/avr_c_gdbbloom/).
+I find it easier to use than most IDE's such as Visual Studio, MPLAB IDE etc. More guidance at [Developing in C for the ATmega328: Setup Bloom and gdb for Hardware Debug](https://wellys.com/posts/avr_c_gdb_bloomsetup/).

 ## Steps to Use
 1. Install toolchain.
 [Details here](https://www.wellys.com/posts/avr_c_setup/)